 Once you have your first round matured and grown, it takes little encouragement to keep them alive and thriving – with mild watering and harvesting only being occasional tasks.

-- Snails and slugs- usually only a risk to young, developing tubers.
-Beer traps and copper, can keep them successfully at bay.
+Snails and slugs are usually only a risk to young, developing tubers.
+Beer traps and copper can keep them successfully at bay.
 You can find out more in our Snails and Slugs Guide.

 This a disease caused by the fungus Sclerotinia sclerotiorum which causes plants to develop a mushy, rotting stem base and white mold on the outside.
 Remove affected plants right away – you will have to eradicate the whole patch, since the disease stays in the soil for long periods.

 The biggest reward of growing these sunny plants may just be dining on them – though first you must harvest your cash crop before preparing it for cooking use.